mikarinneoracle/sw-appliance/README.md

 </ul>

 You may try iterating this a few times to see how it works!
+<a href="https://github.com/mikarinneoracle/rollingupdateinstall/blob/master/README.md">Check out also this for creating and testing a sample app.</a>

 #### Example stack testing tool
 ![Logo](testtool.png)